-This ailment can lead to your pet coughing blood, experiencing inflammation of the right side of the heart, have an irregular heartbeat, and pulmonary blockage.
+This ailment can lead to your dog coughing blood, experiencing inflammation of the right side of the heart, have an irregular heartbeat, and pulmonary blockage.

-In order to confirm that your dog has indeed been tormented by Tuberculosis, seek the advice of an expert.
+To confirm that Tuberculosis has indeed tormented your dog, seek the advice of an expert.
 TB can be fatal if diagnosed too late.

 How to Prevent Your Dog from Coughing Up Blood

 Once you have been able to identify the main reason your dog is coughing up blood with professional help, treatment and prevention become easier.
-If your dog has Hematemesis, prevention may not be possible if, for example, it is gastric cancer.
+However, if your dog has Hematemesis, prevention may not be possible if, for example, it is gastric cancer.

 On the bright side, your veterinarian can arrange a healthy diet and exercise for your dog, which may significantly help with gastritis and ulcers.

 For Pulmonary Vascular disease, a healthy diet and exercise can work miracles in preventing build-ups in the arteries of your dog.
-At the same time, heartworms can be prevented through proper medication.
+At the same time, you can prevent heartworms through proper medication.

-For the most part, living in a clean and natural environment, eating a healthy diet, and exercising regularly are able to keep most diseases at bay.
+For the most part, living in a clean and natural environment, eating a healthy diet, and regular exercising can keep most diseases at bay.

 To Sum Up

 It is okay for your dog to cough sometimes, and a simple home remedy for colds can cure that.
-In fact, even when your dog is coughing blood, and is already in treatment with the veterinarian, you can give them soothing, hot soups to drink.
+Even when your dog is coughing up blood and is already in treatment with the veterinarian, you can give them soothing, hot soups to drink.

-However, be very mindful of what you feed it because you don’t want to make its condition worse.
+However, be very mindful of what you feed it because you don’t want to worsen its condition.
 Above all, you must take permission from your veterinarian before feeding your dog anything new.